cometbft/cometbft/spec/abci/abci++_app_requirements.md

 * vote extensions cannot be disabled,
 * they are mandatory: all precommit messages sent MUST have an extension attached.
-Nevetheless, the application MAY provide 0-length extensions.
+Nevertheless, the application MAY provide 0-length extensions.

 Must always be set to a future height.
 Once set to a value different from